isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        ...
    }

-The default value of the "persist" parameter is ``true``, which configures the server to store the server identifier on a disk.
+The default value of the ``persist`` parameter is "true", which configures the server to store the server identifier on a disk.

 In the example above, the server is configured not to store the generated server identifier on a disk.
-But if the server identifier is not modified in the configuration, the same value will be used after server restart, because the entire server identifier is explicitly specified in the configuration.
+But if the server identifier is not modified in the configuration, the same value is used after server restart, because the entire server identifier is explicitly specified in the configuration.